So… how are you feeling?

 In the moment of anger, take a step back.
 Do whatever it takes to engage your rational mind, whether it’s taking a few deep, calming breaths, or leaving the room for a moment to regroup, or whatever else you can do to help you think before you react.
 Get back in touch with what’s pushing that anger button.
 This will help to get a handle on that urge to go from zero to sixty.

 Don’t let yourself hide behind blowing up.
 Sometimes you’re mad because you’re mad.
 But other times, anger is not anger at all.
 Instead it’s sadness or fear that you don’t want to admit to, and so you cover those feelings up by blowing up.
-And if you’re feeling helpless in some way, like the challenges of living with a bleeding disorder or being the parent of a child with a bleeding disorder, anger is often the go-to response.
+And if you’re feeling helpless in some way, anger is often the go-to response.
 What to do about that?
 Ask yourself: Am I really mad about something?
 Or is it too hard for me to admit how I really feel?
 It might help to sit down and sort your feelings out with someone who can listen.
 And remember, anger puts a wedge between you and the people around you, at a time when you could use some support.

 Start the Day Being Aware of Your Emotions